EduardoCapela/biblioteca/README.md

 This is a mini-project for collage.

-This is a simple library management application where you can add books, magazines and scientific journals, as well as rent them and save your progress.
+This is a simple library management desktop application where you can add books, magazines and scientific journals, as well as rent them and save your progress.

 ## Technologies Used